jlogan03/tm4c129-launchpad/README.md

 Figuring out which serial port it is can be tedious on a Mac.
 Just watch ```ls /dev/tty*``` while plugging/unplugging the board a few times.

 # Future Plans

-* Drivers for EMAC and EPI
-* UDP ethernet example
-* I2C example
 * Maybe-possibly hardware-out-of-the-loop testing using QEMU
-* Definitely hardware-in-the-loop testing using a self-hosted github-actions runner (probably a raspberry pi on a shelf in my apartment) with some kind of unlocking procedure to keep the board from being bricked during testing
+* Definitely hardware-in-the-loop testing using a self-hosted github-actions runner (probably a raspberry pi on a shelf in my apartment) with an unlocking procedure to keep the board from being bricked during testing